mlochbaum/BQN/doc/group.md

         ⟨0‿0‿1‿1,0‿1‿0‿1‿0‿1‿0⟩ ⊔ (10×↕4)+⌜↕7

 Each group `i⊑𝕨⊔𝕩` is composed of the cells `j<¨⊸⊏𝕩` such that `i≢j⊑¨𝕨`.
 The groups retain their array structure and ordering along each argument axis.
 Using multidimensional Replicate we can say that `i⊑𝕨⊔𝕩` is `(i=𝕨)/𝕩`.

-The monadic case works similarly: Group Indices always satisfies `⊔𝕩 ←→ 𝕩⊔↕≠⚇1𝕩`.
-As with `↕`, the depth of the result of Group Indices is always one greater than that of its argument.
-A depth-0 argument is not allowed.

 ## Properties